eag58914/leveler-app-mern/README.md

  * User should be able to click on a "Create Post" button and see a modal or navigate to a new page to create a new Post
  * User should be able to vote on a post
  * User should be able to vote on a Comment
+ * Be able to join a chat room and talk to others in real time

 ## Stretch Goals
 * create different sublevels for topics of interest